townmath/cisp400-reader/_sources/algorithms/model.rst

    Does this program still compile?
 Explain.

-   Rewrite the previous example to use :cref:`std::find`.
+   Rewrite the previous example to use :algorithm:`find`.

 -----